OpenOmics/parabricks-benchmark/docs/usage/run.md

 > **Path where a local cache of SIFs are stored.**
 > *type: path*
 >
 > Uses a local cache of SIFs on the filesystem.
 This SIF cache can be shared across users if permissions are set correctly.
 If a SIF does not exist in the SIF cache, the image will be pulled from Dockerhub and a warning message will be displayed.
-The `pb-benchmark cache` subcommand can be used to create a local SIF cache.
-Please see `pb-benchmark cache` for more information.
+The `parabricks-benchmark cache` subcommand can be used to create a local SIF cache.
+Please see `parabricks-benchmark cache` for more information.
 This command is extremely useful for avoiding DockerHub pull rate limits.
 It also remove any potential errors that could occur due to network issues or DockerHub being temporarily unavailable.
-We recommend running pb-benchmark with this option when ever possible.
+We recommend running parabricks-benchmark with this option when ever possible.
 >
 > ***Example:*** `--singularity-cache /data/$USER/SIFs`